victorcouste/zeppelin-spark-cassandra-demo/README.md

 ### DataStax Spark Cassandra Connector

-[DataStax](http://www.datatstax.com) have developped a Spark Cassandra Connector to be able to read and write Cassandra data from Spark API.
+[DataStax](http://www.datatstax.com) have developed a Spark Cassandra Connector to be able to read and write Cassandra data from Spark API.
 The Spark Cassandra Connector lets you expose Cassandra tables as Spark RDDs (or DataFrames), write Spark RDDs (or DataFrames) to Cassandra tables, and execute arbitrary CQL queries in your Spark applications.

 Useful links: